nickjbrowning/cscs-docs/docs/storage/filesystems.md

 -   :fontawesome-solid-hard-drive: __File Systems__

-    There are three *types* of file system that provided on Alps clusters:
+    There are three *types* of file system that are provided on Alps clusters:

     |                               |    [backups][ref-storage-backups]  |  [snapshot][ref-storage-snapshots]  |   [cleanup][ref-storage-cleanup]   |    access |
     | ---------                     | ---------- | ---------- | ----------- | --------- |